onflow/rosetta/README.md

 ```bash
 $ cat file.cdc | hexdump -v -e '/1 "%02x"'
 ```

+The `key_signature` needs to be a valid ECDSA signature with the given `new_key` over the SHA2-256 hash of the specified `key_message`.
+The `key_metadata` field can be any arbitrary string.
+It's only passed in as a parameter to leave an on-chain audit trail, and is not stored anywhere else.

+The `prev_key_index` must be the key index of the most recently set key.
+This key will be revoked as part of the deploy transaction.

 Note: Once a `deploy_contract` transaction has been submitted and lands on chain, there will be no corresponding operation within the transaction's